21st Century Diplomacy course

 Each week, participants study and discuss course materials and complete additional online activities.
 At the end of the week, participants and lecturers meet to discuss the topic of the week.
 For successful completion, this course requires a minimum of 5 to 7 hours of study time per week.

-Participants who successfully complete a certificate course receive a certificate issued by Diplo which can be printed or shared electronically via a permanent link.
-Participants who successfully complete an accredited course will receive 9 ECTS credits from the University of Malta.
+Participants who successfully complete the course receive a certificate issued by Diplo, which can be printed or shared electronically.

 Prerequisites

-All course applicants must have regular internet access; dial-up connections are sufficient, but broadband is preferable.
+All course applicants must have regular internet access (broadband is preferred).

 Applicants for certificate courses must have: